iPhoto. Aperture. And the all-in-one library.

-If you like using Places and Faces in iPhoto, you’ll love them in Aperture 3.
-Now, with Places in Aperture, you can add a location to a photo using data from your GPS-enabled camera or iPhone or just drag the photo to a location on the interactive map.
+If you like using Places and Faces in iPhoto, you’ll love them in Aperture.
+With Places in Aperture, you can add a location to a photo using data from your GPS-enabled camera or iPhone or just drag the photo to a location on the interactive map.
 With Faces, use the corkboard to see all the people in a single project — or across your entire library.
 You can also search for photos of people you haven’t named yet and easily add their names.
 Places and Faces in Aperture are just like the features you know from iPhoto, only better.

 All the tools to manage a giant library.

 When your photos number in the thousands, you need easier ways to find what you’re looking for.
 Aperture gives you a head start by automatically grouping your events by year.
 Within each year, you can create folders that go as deep as you want.
 And get ready for superfast searches that sort your photos on the fly.
 Enter a file type, such as RAW or JPEG, then add a face, place, or keyword like “vacations” and the relevant photos will be served up by year.
 You can even search by details like the camera or lens you used.
 The more criteria you add, the faster you can find what you’re looking for.
 You can also add color labels, ratings, and flags.

 Merge, sync, and split multiple libraries.